danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 The program of Vocable Code has used the approach of Object-Oriented Programming to construct the class and the text objects.
 Can you describe the details of the class and objects (such as text properties and behaviors) without looking at the source code?
 Can you locate when and how (new) text objects are being created/removed?

 **Task 2:**
 Based on what you see and hear, what are the other functions/features that have been implemented in the program especially in relation to text and voice, and can you describe them?

-Now look at the source code (go to section 7.4) and discuss what you have described about class and objects, as well as other features in the program.
+Now look at the source code especially the class-object block `function notNew(getQueer){}`.
+Discuss what you have described before and how these have been coded.

 **Task 3:**
-By reading the source code, you might discover that this is not the most 'efficient' way of writing code.
-What does it mean and can you spot the redundancy?
+By reading the source code, you might discover that some of the writing styles are different from what we have learnt e.g the boolean logic of true and false, the use of decimals, the use of the function `abs`.
+Can you spot them?
+How might this open up a different way of writing code beyond efficiency and optimized code?

 ## 7.4 Textuality
 Although the artwork *Vocable Code* is about voices, both voices and text are interlinked in the work.
 The program will pick only one selected text to speak/play at a time.
 Other selected text will be display dynamically on a screen.
 In terms of language, one can look into the meaning and semantics of text, but the placement of words and other design attributes also change the way of how one might perceive and interpret the statements.
 Queer statements are randomly selected, randomly presented and randomly spoken but at the same time they are also randomly combined and disrupted by mathematical chaos.